Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 9. Click Update.

 The purpose of a Network Policy is to specify how Cloud RADIUS will authorize access to a particular User Role.
-A typical Network Policy would say something like: “If User Role = Staff, authorize access and assign them to VLAN 2”.
+A typical Network Policy would say, “If User Role = Staff, authorize access and assign them to VLAN 2”.
 You can configure any RADIUS Attribute to be sent to the wireless controller.
 If you leave the attribute section blank, it will just send Access Accept.

 To create and configure the Network Policy, perform following steps: